 Airport Service Alert

-- All individuals (including travelers, visitors, employees, and contractors) must wear a face covering upon entering the terminal and while onboard the aircraft.
+- All individuals (including travelers, visitors, employees, and contractors) are required to wear a face covering upon entering the terminal and while onboard the aircraft.

 Passenger Health and Well-Being

-- Face Coverings: All travelers must wear a face covering throughout their entire journey while in the Airport terminal.
-All airlines serving MKE require passengers to wear face coverings while onboard the aircraft.
+- Face Coverings: All travelers are required to wear a face covering throughout their entire journey while in the Airport terminal and while onboard the aircraft.

 - Health Screenings: No one should enter the airport if they are sick or symptomatic.
-The Airport is not conducting health screenings of individuals entering the terminal and does not have plans to at this time.
+The Airport is not conducting health screenings of passengers entering the terminal and does not have plans to at this time.
 At least one airline has announced plans to screen passengers, and it’s possible that other airlines could follow.
 Airport employees are undergoing health screenings.

 - Social Distancing: For the foreseeable future, passengers will be expected to stay six feet away from other people to the greatest extent possible.